rachelfrombttn/rvm/docs/gpg.md

-## README
+# Secure RVM installation

-At RVM we use GPG to sign files/releases - for security.
+At RVM we use GPG to sign files and releases.
+Whenever you upgrade RVM, we automatically check if packages downloaded from the internet are authentic.
+This way we keep you secure from unauthorized modifications.

 #### Note: gpg vs. gpg2

-Both should be fine, sometimes `gpg` has problems downloading keys from server, it might be better to work with `gpg2` if it's available for your's system.
+Both versions should be fine, however we noticed that sometimes `gpg` has problems downloading keys from server.
+Usage of `gpg2` is recommended, whenever it is available for your system.

-## For users

-Make sure to only trust the keys of people you trust - if you trust to run our code - trust our keys.

-1. import keys:
+## Import RVM keys

+All you have to do to enable verified installations, is to import our developer's GPG keys:

         gpg2 --recv-keys 409B6B1796C275462A1703113804BB82D39DC0E3 # mpapis@gmail.com

-2. refresh keys:

-    This step helps to ensure none of the developer keys got revoked, it's best to do it periodically - or just add it to cron.

-        gpg2 --refresh-keys
+        gpg2 --recv-keys 7D2BAF1CF37B13E2069D6956105BD0E739499BDB # piotr.kuczynski@gmail.com

 3. trust developers:

         echo 409B6B1796C275462A1703113804BB82D39DC0E3:6: | gpg2 --import-ownertrust # mpapis@gmail.com

-4. verified installation:
+From now on, you installations will stay secure.

+## Periodically refresh keys

+To ensure that none of the keys has been revoked, it is a good practice to check them from time to time.
+You might want to run this as a regular cron job.

+        gpg2 --refresh-keys

+## Secure initial RVM installation

+RVM will only verify upgrades and following installations once it is active in your system.
+If you want to secure the initial installation instead of using plain `curl`, run following command:

         \curl -sSL https://raw.githubusercontent.com/rvm/rvm/master/binscripts/rvm-installer -o rvm-installer &&
         \curl -sSL https://raw.githubusercontent.com/rvm/rvm/master/binscripts/rvm-installer.asc -o rvm-installer.asc &&
         \gpg2 --verify rvm-installer.asc &&
         \bash rvm-installer

-5. RVM automates GPG for updates to ensure security, no manual steps are needed after installation.